kubeflow/kubeflow/components/notebook-controller/README.md

 in the pod's security context.
 If this value is present and set to false, it will suppress the automatic addition of fsGroup: 100 to the security context of the pod.

+## Commandline parameters

+`metrics-addr`: The address the metric endpoint binds to.
+The default value is `:8080`.

+`enable-leader-election`: Enable leader election for controller manager.
+Enabling this will ensure there is only one active controller manager.
+The default value is `false`.

 ## Implementation detail

 This part is WIP as we are still developing.